remotion-dev/remotion/packages/docs/docs/lambda-changelog.md

 - Removed the need for `lambda:ListLayers`, `lambda:DeleteLayerVersion`, `lambda:GetLayerVersion` and `lambda:PublishLayerVersion` permission.
 - Removed the need to call `ensureLambdaBinaries()`.
 The function and docs for it have been deleted, remove it from your implementation as well.
 You also don't need to pass `layerArn` to `deployFunction` anymore either.

+Also:

+- Fixed a bug where a `ENOENT` exception could be thrown during render

 ## October 1th, 2021

 Version hash: `2.5.0-alpha.b52a746f`